X

 It's hard to trust the young righty Leiter entirely, but he has looked good lately, and the Mariners, despite adding some offense at the deadline, are still just 8-2 on offensive NRFIs over their last 10 games.

 Meanwhile, Leiter is 14-4 on NRFIs this season and has racked up two in a row.
-I think he could be coming into his own, and the pressure will be on him to pitch well tonight as either Leiter or Kumar Rocker is likely heading to the bullpen now that Merrill Kelly is coming to Texas to join their rotation.
+I think he could be coming into his own, and the pressure will be on him to pitch well tonight as either Leiter or Kumar Rocker is likely heading to the bullpen now that Merrill Kelly is coming to Texas to join its rotation.

-For Seattle, Logan Gilbert has only a 7-7 NRFI record this season, which is not what you would expect from the guy who looked like the front-runner for the AL Cy Young award before he went down with an injury early in the season.
+For Seattle, Logan Gilbert has only a 7-7 NRFI record this season, which is not what you would expect from the guy who looked like the front-runner for the AL Cy Young Award before he went down with an injury early in the season.

 Gilbert's metrics have been solid across the board, however, and he's still checking all the boxes in terms of being an ace-level arm.
 With the Rangers going just 8-2 on offensive NRFIs over their last 10, Gilbert is in a strong position to pick up another NRFI and help us cash this bet.